mhdproject/mhdvanleer/README.md

 ## Running the tests

-Google Test/ctest platform is used
+Google Test is automatically downloaded.
+The test runner is ctest.

 ```
 ctest -VV